sern-handler/cli/README.md

 # Sern CLI

-Our CLI allows you to setup and manage Discord bot project without writing a single line of code!
+Our CLI allows you to setup and manage Discord bot projects without writing a single line of code!

 😁 **User Friendly** <br>
-💦 **Easy-to-use** <br>
+💦 **Simple** <br>
 🌱 **Efficient** <br>
 💪 **Powerful** <br>